 BPM vs Low-Code Platforms – Do they have anything in common?

 BPM and Low-Code – To the unsuspecting, these may seem unrelated terms with absolutely nothing in common.
-But still they are often used in tandem in enterprise IT circles.
+But still, they have often used in tandem in enterprise technology circles.

-BPM a.k.a Business Process Management is a software platform to automate organisational workflow and business processes.
-On the other hand Low-Code platforms enable businesses to develop software applications rapidly with minimum hand coding.
+Business Process Management (BPM) is a software platform to automate organizational workflow and business processes.
+On the other hand, Low-Code platforms enable businesses to develop software applications rapidly with minimum hand-coding.

-BPM Software have been in the market since early 2000s, while Low Code Platforms have gathered momentum only in the past few years.
+BPM Software has been in the market since the early 2000s, while Low Code Platforms have gathered momentum only in the past few years.

 Their ideas were further conformed when analyst companies started backing Low-Code platforms as the next big thing in the enterprise software space.

 Given this history and background, let us look at what each one is built for and which one is right for your business needs.

 BPM Platforms have been built to bring operational excellence to departmental and enterprise workflows.